martin-wegmann/SMILE_seas_forecast/README.md

 ## Content Description

-This contains the code for the results in Wegmann &amp; Brönnimann
+This contains the code for the results in Wegmann &amp; Brönnimann: The potential of seasonal prediction learned from Single-Model Initial-Condition Large Ensembles

 The Notebook folder contains 5 Notebooks